 In some cases, early treatment can help regulate the width of the upper and lower dental arches, reduce the threat of impacted permanent teeth, eliminate the need for extractions and resolve speech problems.
 When caught early and quickly treated, many patients do not need orthodontic treatment later in life, saving them both time and money.

 Keep in mind that while you can have your child evaluated for early orthodontic treatment, the treatment itself may not begin for another few years after the exam has been performed.
 Depending on our findings, treatment can start as soon as one year later and as late as five years after the examination.

 Taking a proactive approach to your child’s oral health could prevent physical and emotional trauma as they mature.
 Kids can be cruel and children with misaligned teeth can experience poor oral hygiene and a lot of teasing from peers.

 It is important to note that not every treatment plan is the same.
-Dr. Mary Kay Becher DDS PA works with each patient to develop a custom plan for treatment based on their needs.
+Becher & Gil Orthodontics works with each patient to develop a custom plan for treatment based on their needs.
 If treatment is not yet necessary, patients are placed on our orthodontic supervisory program in order to monitor progress.

 Is your child’s seventh birthday coming up?
 If you suspect that your child may need an evaluation, contact our office to schedule your complimentary consultation.
 The sooner we meet, the better our chances of ensuring your child has a healthy smile and even brighter future.